ericdwkim/ericdwkim/README.md

 ### Greetings!

-My name is Eric Kim and I am an aspiring full-stack software engineer.
-After a brief exposure into the world of cryptocurrency and blockchain, I knew I wanted to gain more hands-on experience with programming.

-Currently @ [Aramark](https://www.aramark.com/home) as a Junior Engineer on the ENABLE development team.
+I'm Eric and I am a 27 year old bootcamp graduate.
+I absolutely love to learn and dive into complicated problems.
+I'm currently working @ [Aramark](https://www.aramark.com/home) as a Junior Engineer on the ENABLE development team.
 Follow me on my journey!

 ### Languages and Tools